A history of political violence

 On July 2, 1881, President James A. Garfied was walking casually through a reception room in a Washington, D.C. railroad station.
 At the other end of the room, near an exit, stood 39-year-old attorney Charles Guiteau.
 When the president reached the center of the room, Guiteau fired twice, hitting the president in the left shoulder and in the back, as shown in this undated photo of a drawing made by an unknown artist.
 Garfield died Sept.
 19. Guiteau was executed for the crime.
 (AP Photo/New York Public Library)

-Senator and Governor Huey Long was only 42 when an assassin’s bullet struck him inside the Louisiana State House on Sept.
+Sen. Huey Long was only 42 when an assassin’s bullet struck him inside the Louisiana State House on Sept.
 8, 1935.
 He died two days later.
-Long was planning to take on Franklin Roosevelt in the next election when Dr. Carl Weiss shot him at point-blank range.
+Long, who previously served as governor, was planning to take on Franklin Roosevelt in the next election when Dr. Carl Weiss shot him at point-blank range.
 Historians debate Weiss’ motives, but his relatives were Long’s political rivals.
+(AP Photo)

+President John F. Kennedy was fatally shot on Nov.
+22, 1963, while riding in a motorcade in Dallas during a campaign visit.
+The president’s limousine raced to nearby Parkland Memorial Hospital, but doctors pronounced Kennedy dead at 1 p.m.
+He was 46 years old.
 (AP Photo)

 Robert F. Kennedy, the brother of President John F. Kennedy, was mortally wounded in a Los Angeles hotel June 5, 1968, after claiming victory in the California Democratic presidential primary election.
 Sirhan Sirhan, a Palestinian-Jordanian, was arrested at the scene and convicted of killing the U.S. senator from New York and wounding five others.
 Sirhan, who remains imprisoned in California, said he was motivated by Kennedy’s support for Israel.
 (AP Photo/Dick Strobel, File)